sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-11-Spring JUnit Basics.md

 * assertNotNull(obj,"fail msg")  // will pass if obj is not null
 * fail("fail msg")  // Throw assert error with msg.

-JUnit 5 has "fail msg" as last parmater, It accepts a supplier interface as well for lazy intialization.
+JUnit 5 has "fail msg" as last parameter, It accepts a supplier interface as well for lazy initialization.
-* AssertAll // for grouping mulitple asserts and combinding message.
+* AssertAll // for grouping multiple asserts and combining message.
-* assertIterableEquals //Will match each record of two iterable(ArrayList, linkedlist etc)
+* assertIterableEquals //Will match each record of two iterable(ArrayList, linked list etc)

 ### Assumption
 Assumption helps in writing conditional Junit test case.
 Test cases can be skipped if assumption is not matched.
 If test case assumption is not met, test case will be aborted and skipped.